cgenereux/ChatGPT-Life-Book-Generator/README.md

 ## **Abstract**

 This tool turns hundreds  of your past ChatGPT conversations into a detailed, personalized bullet-point book.
-This lets you give ChatGPT a a significantly more powerful memory that let's it understand and help you better.
-500 conversation typically costs about $3 in API credits and takes roughly 18 minutes.
+This lets you give ChatGPT a significantly more powerful memory that let's it understand and help you better.
+500 conversations typically cost about $3 in API credits and takes roughly 18 minutes.

 ## **Quick Info**